Registration –Important information

 In order to register with Broad Lane Surgery please make sure you complete all of the documentation provided below and bring it along to the surgery with proof of identification and address.

 Click her to download Our Policy for Registering New Patients

 The downloadable new GMS1 (purple form) is a legal document and it must be completed in full.
 Please read the GMS 1 Leaflet leaflet before completing

-The New Patient Health Check Questionaire should also be completed.
+The New Patient Health Check Questionaire must be completed and brought into the surgery along with the GMS1 form.
 If you have any communication difficulties or communication preferences please include.